 Most importantly, whatever you choose to do, you have the freedom to spend as little or as much time doing it as you want.

-Whether it is a walk in the old town of Chania, a swim in a secluded beach in Lasithi, or a hike through the lush vegetation of Richtis gorge, one thing is for sure: you will fall in love with Crete.
+Whether it is a walk in the old town of Chania, a swim on a secluded beach in Lasithi, or a hike through the lush vegetation of Richtis Gorge, one thing is for sure: you will fall in love with Crete.